-Roedowns WI meets on the first Wednesday of the month in Medstead School at 7.30pm.
+Roedowns WI meets on the first Wednesday of most months in Medstead Village Hall at 7.30pm.
 Don't miss out on the fun and friendship being a WI member offers - if you are interested in joining please contact us!

 Shopping & Local Retailers

 The main village shopping areas are in the centre and south.

 The village centre is around the High Street.
 At one end lies St Andrew's Church, the Church Hall, the Castle Of Comfort public house, which serves lunches and a variety of fine beers, the Handy Stores, a grocer and newsagent and Medstead Hardware, which includes the village sub-Post Office.